KIMN

 KIMN (100.3 FM) is a commercial radio station in Denver, Colorado.
-The station is owned by Stan Kroenke's KSE Radio Ventures and airs a Hot AC radio format.
-Studios and offices are located on Colorado Boulevard in Glendale, and the transmitter site is on Mount Morrison west of Lakewood.
+The station is owned by Stan Kroenke's KSE Radio Ventures and airs a hot adult contemporary radio format.
+Studios and offices are located on Yosemite Street in Lone Tree, and the transmitter site is on Mount Morrison west of Lakewood.
+The station previously had its offices and studio in Glendale.

 Programming

-The airstaff includes Dom Testa and Jeremy Padgett in the morning.
-Other station DJs Steve Marshall, Shannon Steele, and Sinna-G. KIMN carries the syndicated countdown show American Top 40, hosted by Ryan Seacrest.
+The airstaff includes Jeremy Padgett, Katy Mitchel, and Josh Griesemer in the morning.
+Other station DJs include Steve Marshall, Nina Blanco, Big Rob (who also serves as the station's program director), and Sinna-G. KIMN carries the syndicated countdown show American Top 40, hosted by Ryan Seacrest.
+Longtime DJ Dom Testa transferred to sister station KOOL 105.1 in 2024, leaving Mix 100 after 32 years.

 History

-KLIR-FM (1959-1984)
+KLIR-FM (1959–1984)

 On July 9, 1959, the station signed on as KLIR-FM.
 It was the FM counterpart to KLIR (990 AM, now KRKS).
 It was owned by George Basil Anderson and had an effective radiated power (ERP) of 8,800 watts, a fraction of its current power.
 KLIR-FM originally simulcast the AM station but later began airing a beautiful music/MOR format.

-Adult contemporary (1984-1994)
+Adult contemporary (1984–1994)

 On June 7, 1984, the station switched to an Adult Contemporary format as KMJI ("Majic 100"), but would later tweak its direction to Soft AC and change its calls to KXLT ("K-Lite 100").
 In November 1991, the station returned to the "Majic 100" moniker, and in 1992, the callsign switched back to KMJI.

-'70s hits (1994-1997)
+'70s hits (1994–1997)

 The format evolved to all-'70s hits in June 1994.

 The KIMN callsign was picked up on April 18, 1995, along with the name "KIM 100."
 (From the late 1950s to the early ‘80s, KIMN had been a popular Top 40 station on AM 950.)

-Adult contemporary (1997-1999)
+Adult contemporary (1997–1999)

 On March 3, 1997, KIMN returned to AC, calling itself "KIM 100.3."
 Chancellor Media (a forerunner of today's iHeartMedia), acquired KIMN in September 1999.

-Hot adult contemporary (1999-2014)
+Hot adult contemporary (1999–2014)

 Also in 1999, the station evolved into a Hot AC format and adopted the "Mix 100” moniker.
 For the next several years, weekend programming on KIMN featured music entirely from the 1980s.
 Infinity Broadcasting, a division of CBS Radio, acquired KIMN in August 2000.

 In June 2008, KIMN became the Denver affiliate for the syndicated weekday show "On-Air with Ryan Seacrest."
 The station discontinued the show in February 2009, but to this day they still carry American Top 40 which is currently hosted by Seacrest.
 In March 2009, CBS Radio sold KIMN, along with sister stations KWOF and KXKL-FM, to Wilks Broadcasting.